iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

 Arming Behavior
 ================
 When an arming transition (from disarmed to armed) occurs, the module executes its arming behavior.
-The arming behavior is not configurable, it will always be the same.

-The module will play the :ref:`arming song <arming_song>`, which consists of 2 short, high-pitched notes.
+The arming behavior has only one configuration parameter.
+If the :ref:`arming handler's <arming_handler>` ``play_arming_song_on_arm`` parameter is true, the module will play the :ref:`arming song <arming_song>`, which consists of 2 short, high-pitched notes.
 The end of this song indicates the module is armed.
 The module will then begin spinning at the throttle percentage commanded by its last throttle command, and will begin accepting new throttle commands.

+If ``play_arming_song_on_arm`` is set to false, however, the module **will not play** its arming song on arming.
+Once it receives the correct criteria required to arm, the module will begin accepting new throttle commands without any audio feedback.

 .. _advanced_disarming_behavior: